|The coat of arms of |

 ~ Carlos Pizarro Leongómez (1951-1990), another assassinated presidential candidate, was the commander of the M-19 guerrilla movement who helped plot the infamous 1985 siege of the Palace of Justice in Bogotá.
 This odious man was descended from Catalina Sarmiento and Manuel Gómez Romano and Alonso Sarmiento de Olivera, and his direct ancestors included José Acevedo y Gómez and Josefa Acevedo y Tejada.

-~ President Juan Manuel Santos Calderón (b.1951), who was inaugurated as the president of Colombia on August 7, 2010 and was awarded the Nobel Peace Prize on October 7, 2016, is descended from Antonia Sarmiento de Díaz.
+~ President Juan Manuel Santos Calderón (b.1951), who served as the president of Colombia from August 7, 2010 to August 7, 2018 and was awarded the Nobel Peace Prize on October 7, 2016, is descended from Antonia Sarmiento de Díaz.

-~ Vice President Germán Vargas Lleras (b.1962), who assumed his office on August 7, 2014, is descended from Antonia Sarmiento de Díaz.
+~ Vice President Germán Vargas Lleras (b.1962), who served from 2014-2017 under former President Juan Manuel Santos, is descended from Antonia Sarmiento de Díaz.